gengojs/core/README.md

 the docs for the core so see [Documentation](https://gengojs.github.io/core/).
 Well, that's all for now!
 Happy coding!

-As of 8/29/15, I've decided to go through the core and the plugins and refine them so that it will be easier to create the docs and hopefully easier to understand how to create plugins.
+~~As of 8/29/15, I've decided to go through the core and the plugins and refine them so that it will be easier to create the docs and hopefully easier to understand how to create plugins.~~

-Some from the docs below may still work as far as exporting plugins but the idea of internal API still needs some refinement.
+~~Some from the docs below may still work as far as exporting plugins but the idea of internal API still needs some refinement.~~

 ## Introduction

-**gengojs-core** is the actual core of [gengo.js](https://github.com/iwatakeshi/gengojs).
+**gengojs-core** is the actual core of [gengo.js](https://github.com/gengojs/gengojs).
 It serves to be a server agnostic middle-ware supporting the popular servers such as Express, Koa, Hapi, and even more with ease.
-It is also modular-tastic, and easy to debug with less than 34 lines of code (minus the comments).
+It is also modular-tastic, and easy to debug with less than 40 lines of source code according to [sloc](https://www.npmjs.com/package/sloc).

 To get started, there are three things to know about how the core works: